msteffan/fundamentals/01_chapter/12_cheatsheet.md

 ##Command Line Cheat Sheet

 ####Command Line
-* A text-based interface.
+* A text-based interface
 * *Synonyms*: command-line interface (CLI), console

 ####Terminal
-* An OSX application that provides text-based access to the operating system;
+* An OS X application that provides text-based access to the operating system
 * Any device or application used for data entry and display in a computer system
 * *Synonyms*: client, computer terminal, terminal emulator